-Managing the logistics of international transport and the various components of its associated supply chain is an expensive drain on company budgets and, according to the World Bank, accounts for over 10% of global GDP.
+Managing the logistics of international transport and the various components of its associated supply chain is generally an expensive drain on company budgets and, according to the World Bank, accounts for an astonishing 10% of global GDP.

 The costs are high because the transfer of ownership of goods from business to business (B2B) often employs third parties, contractors and sub contractors which adds to the difficulties and risks involved.
 Communication issues, red tape and varying levels of competence in this chain can result in undelivered, disputed or lost shipments.